SJ5004S - Writing and Editing Fiction and Nonfiction Part 2 (2021/22)

 Completion and pass (120 credits) of previous level.

-The focus in this module is on fiction.
+The focus in this module is on nonfiction.
 The module will outline some fundamental principles of style, genre and editing.
 Attention will be paid to both originating new material and the process of revision.
 (LO1, LO2)

 Students will develop an understanding of some of the principles of editing both their own and other people’s work, as well as the differences between them.
 We will be looking at editing at the level of the paragraph, the sentence and the word, as well as the text as a whole.
 (LO3, LO4)